nerds-and-company/naked-domain-fix/readme.md

 # Naked domain problem

 This is the fix for the "naked domain problem".
-You could use this docker image on a ip/server and refer the A record of your DNS to it.
+You could use this docker image on an ip/server and refer the A record of your DNS to it.

 Normally you would use wwwizer, but now you can place it on your own server.